FEC-MOTH/Adidas-Clone/README.md

 # Adidas Clone

-This repository contains a clone of the header, navbar, and live-search elements on Adidas.com, as they appeared in Novembe 2018.
+This repository contains a clone of the header, navbar, and live-search elements on Adidas.com, as they appeared in November 2018.

 ## Live Demo
 > Coming Soon